YttriLab/B-SOID/README.md

 ## Contributing

 Pull requests are welcome.
 For recommended changes that you would like to see, open an issue.
+Or join our [slack group](https://b-soidb-side.slack.com/)

 We are a neuroscience lab and welcome all contributions to improve this algorithm.
 Please do not hesitate to contact us for any question/suggestion.